mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Well, I definitely prefer meeting in person.
 And I guess I’ve got a first date with a different guy tonight too.”

-Gyuna wanted to tell me about how she was probably going to host a party at some venue that she and Christian went to.
-It sounded pretty overwhelming.
+<u>Gyuna wanted to tell me about how she was probably going to host a party at some venue that she and Christian went to.</u>  It sounded pretty overwhelming.

 Once it was a bit past 3, I headed over to the Tanner Building and found Connor.
 “Hey,” I greeted.

 He gave a small, shy wave.
 “Hey, how are you?” he greeted.

 “Well, I’ve got a blog post I need to do.
 We’re learning how to use Git and GitHub.
 Do you know about those?”